AravindVasudev/AravindVasudev.github.io/content/about.md

 title:  "Hi there!"
 ---

-I am Aravind, a software engineer at [Google](https://www.google.com/).
-I am passionate about distributed systems and have a general obsession for good tech.
-I am also a Carnegie Mellon Alumni.
+I'm Aravind, a software engineer who’s all about building cool distributed systems and geeking out over the latest tech.
+I’m currently working on backend systems at [Meta](https://www.facebook.com/), and before that, I tackled Chrome Infrastructure at [Google](https://www.google.com/).
+Oh, and I’m a Carnegie Mellon alum too!

 Reach out to me: `aravind_vasudevan [at] outlook [dot] com`